Anonymous feedback your team can trust

 Both.
 The organiser sets per round whether anonymity is allowed at all.
 Within a round that allows it, each rater then decides for their own response, so some answers can be named while others stay anonymous.

 They see a name only on responses the rater chose to submit with their name attached.
-Anonymous responses appear without an author and scores are always aggregated, so anonymous answers cannot be traced back, even on a small team.
+Anonymous responses appear without an author and scores are always aggregated, so they cannot be traced back, even on a small team.
+The finer per-question detail is hidden entirely unless enough people answered anonymously to keep it un-attributable, so patterns cannot be reverse-engineered either.